dart-archive/www.dartlang.org/src/site/articles/feet-wet-streams/index.markdown

-Perhaps the most common transform you will use is transforming a List&lt;int&gt; into a String by using a <code>StringDecoder</code>, such as when reading data from a file or http request, as in the following example.
+Perhaps the most common transform you will use is transforming a List&lt;int&gt; into a String by using a <code>StringDecoder</code>, such as when reading data from a file or HTTP request, as in the following example.

 {% prettify dart %}
 File file = new File(r"c:\work\test.txt");